11 Meanings

 Leaving her breathing on the floor

-They're still asleep don't hear her cry
+They're still asleep, don't hear her cry

-And she's still obsessed with rope ends
+She's still obsessed with rope ends

 This time she picks a stronger tie

-With Winnie the Pooh and friends
+with Winnie the Pooh and friends

 She is still young but feeling old